≪ Go to our review of Ultralight Sleeping Bags

 The Flicker 40 UL uses 8.4 ounces of the highest quality 950+ fill goose down to give it loft and warmth.
 The down is sewn into place using horizontal box baffles, which means there is no point at which the interior and exterior fabric of this bag meets, creating down "dead spots" or points where there is no insulation.
 It has a number of features that contribute to the overall warmth effect, such as the aforementioned full length center zipper, lined the entire way by a reinforced draft tube, and a down-filled neck collar that has two buttons to hold it closed at the top of the zipper.
 The effect of all these features is that it is a reasonably warm bag, good to around 40F, but not as warm overall as the warmest bags in our testing, as evidenced by the chart below:

 We tested this bag numerous nights at temperatures well above its 40F limit and found it to be very comfortable.
 We also used it two nights at, or even slightly below, its 40F limit, and while it did not keep us piping hot at those temperatures, we were still reasonably comfortable, and not suffering like we were when we tested other quilts such as the Katabatic Gear Palisade 30 and Sierra Designs Backcountry Quilt 700 at their lower-end limits.
-However, it is worth pointing out that at its best, this is still a 40 degree bag without a hood, and so it was not as warm as the warmest hooded mummy bags, like The North Face Superlight 15, which was the top scorer in this category.
+However, it is worth pointing out that at its best, this is still a 40 degree bag without a hood, and so it was not as warm as the warmest hooded mummy bags.
 We think this bag performs very admirably for a 40F bag, but would not hesitate to order either the 30F or 20F versions in the future for added comfort during chilly spring and fall trips into the mountains, and would recommend you do so as well if you want a truly three-season bag.

 Our size regular Flicker 40 UL weighed in at 19.1 ounces, slightly lighter than the 20 ounces advertised on Feathered Friends' website.
 While not included in our measurements, the included stuff sack weighed 0.8 ounces.
 You can see how this compared to the rest of the products in the chart below: